Do not navigate away from this page or close your browser whilst your request is being processed

 This is really a matter of personal choice.

-But if you're getting married abroad and you like to have control (and instant answers) to everything along the way, it's probably worth the money for the sake of your mental health.
+But if you're getting married abroad and you like to feel in control (and get instant answers) to everything along the way, it's probably worth the money to get a wedding planner for the sake of your mental health.
+Even if you are also planning to visit in person and take a very hands-on role.

 What about wedding insurance?